 - Find shade, especially between the hours of 10am and 2pm when UV radiation is the most intense.
 We aren’t recommending you lock yourself indoors, just be smart and make sure you stay protected.

 - Don’t go tanning.
 Never.
 Tanning beds can cause just as much damage to your skin as the UV radiation from the sun.
 It’s just not worth it, regardless of how good you think you may look afterwards.

 - Do monthly skin checks.
 Know the ABC’s of skin cancer to locate suspicious spots and check for any changes monthly.
 If you find anything unusual, have a dermatologist check it out.

 If You Think You Might Have It, See A Dermatologist

 Actinic keratosis can look slightly different on everyone.
 Here at Rayward Apparel we pride ourselves on helping our customers prevent skin cancer with quality UPF apparel, but we are not medical professionals.
 If you think you might have it, our recommendation is always to see a professional to have it evaluated further.
 Left untreated it has about a 5-10% chance of developing into squamous cell carcinoma.
 While that might be a minimal risk, it’s still too high to leave to chance.
 Getting it evaluated by a dermatologist is always going to be your best bet.

 How Rayward Apparel is Helping

-All of our products are certified at UPF 50+, providing the best possible skin protection available.
+All of our products are certified at UPF 30 or greater, providing effective skin protection.
 In addition to our commitment to high quality sun protective products, we have a vision of helping with the greater good.
-5% of all company profits are donated to organizations dedicated to the research and treatment of skin cancers – now and forever.
-In addition we work diligently to help create awareness around the dangers of UV exposure while promoting a more healthy and active lifestyle.
+5% of all online sales are donated to organizations dedicated to the research and treatment of skin cancers.
+In addition, we work diligently to help create awareness around the dangers of UV exposure while promoting a more healthy and active lifestyle.